Philippe van Arnhem

 Philippe van Arnhem (born 24 August 1996) is a Dutch professional footballer who plays as a midfielder for Achilles Veen.

 Club career

 Van Arnhem joined the RKC/Willem II youth set-up and signed a three-year contract with RKC Waalwijk in 2014.
 He became the club's youngest ever debutant at 17 in August 2014 when he came on as a sub against Roda JC.

+He joined Achilles Veen from fellow amateur side Kozakken Boys in summer 2024.